Tbrennan6/IcelandicNow/blog/2025-6-22_icelandic-roads.md

 A *stígur* is a path.
 Typically, these are narrower and full of twists and turns.

 ### Notable stígar
-Skólavörðustígur is probably the second most famous street in Iceland, leading off of Laugavegur and up to Hallgrímskirkjan.
+Skólavörðustígur is probably the second most famous street in Iceland, running off Laugavegur and leading up to Hallgrímskirkja.
 It is named after Skólavarða (school cairn), an old stone structure built by a local school that was located where the Leifur Erikssonur statue is now, in front of Hallgrímskirkjan.
-The street is well known for its rainbow-painted section, which started during Reykjavík Pride in 1999 but has now become a semi-permanent beloved cultural symbol.
+The street is well known for its rainbow-painted section, which began during Reykjavík Pride in 1999 and has since become a semi-permanent, beloved cultural symbol.

 ![skólavörðustígur](/img/skólavörðustígur.jpg)
 *A picture taken up Skólavorðustígur.*